Kirubakaran0111/Cognifyz_Data_analyst_Intern/README.md

-# 📊 Cognifyz Data Analysis Internship – Project Repository
+# 📊 Cognifyz Data Analysis Internship

 This repository contains all the tasks completed as part of my **Data Analysis Internship at Cognifyz Technologies**.
 The internship focused on real-world restaurant datasets and covered data cleaning, analysis, visualization, and insight generation.